Table of contents

 Translation.
 Original text in Finnish.

-102. This Guide sets requirements for the design, manufacturing, installation, commissioning, operation, condition monitoring and maintenance of pumps and describes STUK’s oversight procedures to verify compliance with the requirements.
+102. This Guide presents requirements for the design, manufacturing, installation, commissioning, operation, condition monitoring and maintenance of pumps.
+The requirements shall be applied to both built-to-order and serially manufactured pumps; however, the requirements pertaining to procurement of a serially manufactured pump are presented separately in Chapter 14.
+The Guide also describes the oversight procedures applied by STUK and an authorised inspection organisation (AIO) to verify compliance with the presented requirements.
+[2020-01-20]

 103. The following legislation sets the legal basis for this Guide: